-The Magnet Enrollment/Application Period begins January 1 of the year prior to the enrollment year and runs through the end of January.
+The Magnet Enrollment/Application Period begins December 13th of the year prior to the enrollment year and runs through January 8th.
 The deadline for applications is posted on the district’s website.
 Only applications completed during the Magnet Enrollment Period window will be eligible for seats in any of the Magnet programs, with the exception of Early College of Forsyth and Middle College of Forsyth.
 [See individual school website for more details.]

 If you miss the deadline, download an application from the District’s website and send directly to the Magnet School Office.
 Your student will then be added to the waitlist for the magnet school/s requested.

 Is there any advantage to applying early in the application period for a Magnet School?